 One approach for testing the accuracy of models that is commonly used in data mining applications is to have separate training and testing samples.
 This approach was used in the previous example.
 Typically one half to one third of the data is held out for testing.
 However, when the database used for modeling is small, the analyst may not want to lose a large portion of the data to testing.
 Moreover, as the testing is performed on a relatively small sample, the goodness of fit results may be sensitive to random variation in the subsets selected for training and testing.
 An alternative procedure that allows more of the data to be used for fitting and testing is cross-validation.
-Cross-validation involves iteratively holding out part of the sample, fitting the model to the remainder of the sample and testing.
-The process is repeated four times, and the goodness of fit statistics for the for testing.
-The process is repeated four times, and the goodness of fit statistics for the for testing and everaged.
+Cross-validation involves iteratively holding out part of the sample, fitting the model to the remainder of the sample and testing the goodness of the fitted model on the held out portion.
+For instance, the sample may be divided into 4 groups.
+Three of the groups are used to fit the model and one is used for testing.
+The process is repeated four times, and the goodness of fit statistics for the four test samples are averaged.
 As the AIB database is relatively small for a data mining application, this is the procedure used.
 Testing was performed using four fold cross-validation.